Love Tyrant: Main

 An Angel/Cupid.
 The literal child of God and the former Lady of Hell, Mavuro.
 Due to this, Guri has the natural tendency to "fall" easier than most angels.
 She often treats her duty as a Cupid like a joke, forming almost exclusively gay couples due to her love for male romance.
 However also due to this she goes over her quota for couples to be formed per month.
 Ironically, despite being a Cupid, she does not understand the concept of Love.
 In fact, the reason she is a cupid because her father wanted her to try to understand what love is, as that is one requirement for becoming God (God must love everyone).
 Therefore, Guri's father God asking Seiji to aid her in searching the meaning of love.
 Despite she once became a Devil and going to Hell due to Seiji's harsh and uncertain feelings towards her, Guri starts to recognize certain emotions when she is reunited back with Seiji and finally realized that she needs Seiji's love towards her after all when being asked by Seiji about her feelings to him thus turning her back into an Angel.
 Touched by Seiji's confession to her one day, Guri knows that she already found the true love of her life while crying in happiness.
-In the end of manga, she becomes one of the Seiji's brides along with Akane and Yuzu in the wedding ceremony and joins the Aino family.
+In the end of manga, she becomes one of the Seiji's brides alongside Akane and Yuzu in the wedding ceremony, and joins the Aino family.
 She is now Guri Aino.